Elections Specialist: Kate Doran

 Co-Chairs: Judith Berg, Zuha Jamil, Akyla Tomlinson

-The newly formed Committee for Criminal Justice Reform envision established LWVNYC as an influencer around issues of criminal justice in NYC and State, Toward this end, we will work in collaboration with community-based organizations and those directly impacted by the criminal justice system to advocate and lobby for legislation and policy that focuses on criminal justice reform.
+The newly formed Committee for Criminal Justice Reform envisions establishing LWVNYC as an influencer around issues of criminal justice in NYC and State.
+Toward this end, we will work in collaboration with community-based organizations and those directly impacted by the criminal justice system to advocate and lobby for legislation and policy that focuses on criminal justice reform.
 Our first priority is around advocacy for college-in-prison programs, particularly the need to "turn on the TAP" to provide badly needed, consistent financial support for these programs.

 Chair: Mary Jenkins

 We advocate for New York City and State policies and programs that support equal access to a sound basic education and to provide resources for Civic Education.

 From the founding of the United States, a primary purpose of education has been to prepare individuals to become capable citizens.
 For almost 100 years the League of Women Voters of New York City has supported equal access to education so that students are prepared to become informed and contributing citizens who understand their rights and responsibilities.

 - Support a greater emphasis on Civic Education in the curriculum

 - Support funding for Universal Pre-K